-Qualified instructors must have their own public liability and must adhere to our Covid-19 Protocol.
+Qualified instructors must have their own public liability insurance.

 NEW ONLINE BOOKING SYSTEM IS EASY AND QUICK.
-Check availability, book and pay with our new online booking system.
-Riders no longer have to sign a Disclaimer form at reception on arrival.
-The Disclaimer is part of the online booking process.
+Check availability, book and pay instantly.
+Riders no longer have to sign a Disclaimer Form at reception on arrival.
+Your disclaimer is part of your online booking process.
 YAY!
 The person booking online accepts liability for all named riders and should share the Terms and Conditions with their group in advance of training so everyone know the rules.
 Instructors are welcome to book facilities using the new online system as well.
 If you experience any difficulty with our new booking system please tell us!
 We’ll sort it quickly for you.

 YOUR BOOKED TIME

 Arrive 15 minutes in advance of your start time.
-You should at the top of the cross country course for start time.
-Try and not linger after training if you see more people parking.
+Try and not linger after training is finished.
 If you are running late please let Anna know in advance on 07736 044 058.

-Payment for facility hire is now all online via our website.
+Payment for facility hire is now all online.
 Pay by credit or debit card.
-Our venue is now cashless.
+Our venue is cashless.

 IF YOU FALL AND NEED ASSISTANCE

 Call Anna on 07736044058 and someone in PPE will come to you.
 In the event of a bad accident contact emergency services immediately.
 Location details on facility gates.

-We are delighted to be opening again and hope these guidelines make you feel safe and you are protected when visiting our facility
+We are delighted to be opening again and hope these guidelines make you feel safe and protected when visiting our facility